atari-researchlab/cicerone-airlink/docs/user-guide/assembly.md

 Step 6: Place the cable gland in the hole, as shown.
 To do this, you will have to open the inner nut beforehand.

-!!! bug
-    Fix numeration to 6, 7 y 8.

 ![Assembly Diagram 2 - Placing the cable gland, securing the battery and communications module][assembly2]

 Steps 7 and 8: Secure the LiPo battery and the M5Stack communications module to the base of the